Kasties/VR_Iso_Gaze_Contours/README.md

   <img src="media/unity.gif">
 </p>

 @inproceedings{10.1145/3517031.3529642,

-author = {Bovo, Riccardo and Giunchi, Daniele and Sidenmark, Ludwig and Gellersen, Hans and Costanza, Enrico and Heinis, Thomas}, title = {Real-Time Head-Based Deep-Learning Model for Gaze Probability Regions in Collaborative VR}, year = {2022}, isbn = {9781450392525}, publisher = {Association for Computing Machinery}, address = {New York, NY, USA}, url = {https://doi.org/10.1145/3517031.3529642}, doi = {10.1145/3517031.3529642}, abstract = {Eye behavior has gained much interest in the VR research community as an interactive input and support for collaboration.
-Researchers used head behavior and saliency to implement gaze inference models when eye-tracking is missing.
-However, these solutions are resource-demanding and thus unfit for untethered devices, and their angle accuracy is around 7°, which can be a problem in high-density informative areas.
-To address this issue, we propose a lightweight deep learning model that generates the probability density function of the gaze as a percentile contour.
-This solution allows us to introduce a visual attention representation based on a region rather than a point.
-In this way, we manage the trade-off between the ambiguity of a region and the error of a point.
-We tested our model in untethered devices with real-time performances; we evaluated its accuracy, outperforming our identified baselines (average fixation map and head direction).}, booktitle = {2022 Symposium on Eye Tracking Research and Applications}, articleno = {6}, numpages = {8}, keywords = {neural networks, visual attention, gaze inference, gaze prediction}, location = {Seattle, WA, USA}, series = {ETRA '22}
+author = {Bovo, Riccardo and Giunchi, Daniele and Sidenmark, Ludwig and Gellersen, Hans and Costanza, Enrico and Heinis, Thomas},

+title = {Real-Time Head-Based Deep-Learning Model for Gaze Probability Regions in Collaborative VR},

+year = {2022},

+isbn = {9781450392525},

+publisher = {Association for Computing Machinery},

+address = {New York, NY, USA},

+url = {https://doi.org/10.1145/3517031.3529642},

+doi = {10.1145/3517031.3529642},

+booktitle = {2022 Symposium on Eye Tracking Research and Applications},

+articleno = {6},

+numpages = {8},

+keywords = {neural networks, visual attention, gaze inference, gaze prediction},

+location = {Seattle, WA, USA},

+series = {ETRA '22}

 }